Adoption through Immigration

 E. Some Problems Faced by Adoptive and Prospective Adoptive Parent(s) of Foreign-Born Children

 The adoptive and prospective adoptive parent(s) of foreign-born children face complex requirements which appear in the law itself.
-BCIS has kept the documentary, regulatory and procedural requirements to a minimum, while conforming with the intent of the law.
-In addition to BCIS requirements, petitions for orphans must also comply with state and foreign adoption laws.
 The laws of some countries do not permit adoption.
 Laws of other countries restrict persons eligible to adopt children.
 The evidence must be in the form of documents.
 This evidence may vary, depending on the facts of the case.

 Contact Form